Are you on the hunt for some inspiration to build your next email? You couldn’t have found a better place to start.

 If you’d like to create a similar GIF to surprise your customers, here’s how:

-- Create a nice visual with your main object/person/animal.
-Create additional features (whiskers, hands, pieces of clothes etc) that you can use as moving parts to make it look alive.
+- Create a beautiful visual with your main object/person/animal.
+Create additional features (whiskers, hands, pieces of clothes, etc.) that you can use as moving parts to make it look alive.

 - Duplicate this slide and just change the position of the whiskers/hands/legs/clothes.